freakingdan/Project-Kodi-Drive/README.md

 # Project Kodi Drive (forked from aldacco/drive-login)

-This guide will help you set up the connection between Google Drive and Kodi using our Next.js application.
+This project aims to revive the Google Drive Kodi Addon which hasn't been updated for like a years or so.

-## Prerequisites
+# Prerequisites

+## You need the following to continue:
-- **Kodi Installed**: Ensure you have Kodi installed on your device.
+- **Kodi Installed**: Ensure you have Kodi installed on your device (any platform will do it just fine).
 - **Google Drive Add-on**: The Google Drive add-on must be installed from the Kodi add-on repository.

-## Warning
+# Warning

 **Important**: This application is not yet verified by Google, which means there will be an additional steps during the authentication process.
-See the ["Deploy Your Own Instance"](https://github.com/freakingdan/Project-Kodi-Drive/blob/main/about.md) section for more details on configuring environment variables and deploying your service.
+See the ["Deploy Your Own Instance"](https://github.com/freakingdan/Project-Kodi-Drive/blob/main/about.md) section for more details on how to configure environment variables and deploying your service.